Housing association properties

 Please note: in some instances, local connection criteria apply.
 For more information see the Homefinder Scheme Guide.

 Housing Associations are regulated by the Homes and Communities Agency.
 The HCA is the national Government agency that funds new affordable housing and regulates housing associations in England.
-For more information visit the Homes and Communities Agency (external link) website.
+For more information visit the Homes England (external link) website.